Difference Between Fistula and Shunt

 • Ventriculogallbladder shunt

-Each of the shunts drains excess cerebrospinal fluid to different parts of the body respectively.
+Each shunt drains excess cerebrospinal fluid to different body parts, respectively.

 Various complications such as over-draining, seizures, abdominal complications, bowel perforation, pseudocyst formation, etc.